A Boy and His Boat

 “This video is more just showing all the different things that happen within one week here, dipping into many, many different ongoing projects…Rather than focussing on one specific task, I’ve tried to give a sense of the variety of different jobs which might happen within any one week here” - Leo ep.
 126

-To highlight some of the flavors and characters of the Port Townsend sailing community, I’ve used a combination of musical genres to represent various parts of the boat: the interior is classical baroque, the deck is easy-going English folk, and the keel is modeled after American ragtime.
+To highlight some of the flavors and characters of the Port Townsend sailing community, a combination of musical genres are used to represent various parts of the boat: the interior is classical baroque, the deck is easy-going English folk, and the keel is modeled after American ragtime.
+What’s with the snorting pig, you ask?
+For better or worse, the pig is a part of the lead keel’s history (see ep.
+101 & 117).

 VIII.
 Adding To The Magic (ep.
 133-152)